Moo-Moo-n/Blackjack-Card-Counting/README.md

    `powershell
    pip install pyinstaller
    `
-2. Build a single-file, windowed executable:
+2. Build the packaged executable with the provided spec (adds the icon and friendly file name):
    `powershell
-   pyinstaller --onefile --windowed main.py
+   pyinstaller main.spec
    `
-3. Your distributable executable will be under dist\main.exe.
+3. Your distributable executable will be under dist\Blackjack Counter.exe.
 Share that file with friends; they will not need Python installed.

-If you want to customize the executable name or icon, PyInstaller flags such as --name and --icon work as usual.
+If you need to tweak the packaging further, edit main.spec to match your preferences.

 ## Notes & tips
 - The counter assumes a six-deck shoe.
 You can change the deck estimate in code by passing a different value to start_mode if you prefer another baseline.
 - The true count will never divide by fewer than a quarter-deck to avoid extreme spikes once the shoe runs out.
 - Undo removes the most recent entry (card or low/high press) so the history and counts always stay in sync.

+## Credits
+- Table icon by [Smashingstocks](https://www.flaticon.com/authors/smashingstocks) via [Flaticon](https://www.flaticon.com/free-icons/blackjack).

 Happy practicing!